-International comparison: in comparison to the EU28 average, the average public debt (in per cent of GDP) in Europa is far below that of Belgium: 80.0% as opposed to 102.0% in 2018 respectively.
+International comparison: in comparison to the EU27 average, the average public debt (in per cent of GDP) in Europa is far below that of Belgium: respectively 87.9% and 109.2% in 2021.
 This difference is observed over the whole analysed period.
 When Member States are divided into three groups, Belgium is part of the group with the poorest performance in 2021.
 In that year, Estonia ranked first with 17.6% and Greece last with 194.5%.

 UN indicator: the selected indicator does not correspond to any monitoring indicator for the SDGs but is related to target 17.13.
 By reducing the public (and private) debt, global macroeconomic stability can be increased and a sustainable economy for future generations can be developed.